 CMAF will streamline server efficiency for serving most endpoints.
 And in recent demos, this new alternative enables sub-three-second latency.

 That said, legacy devices and browsers that aren’t upgraded will still require unique container files for playback.
-Put another way, continuing to reach the broadest audience possible requires additional accommodations (and costs) that CMAF can’t retrospectively address.
+Put another way, continuing to reach the broadcast audience possible requires additional accommodations (and costs) that CMAF can’t retrospectively address.